doppelgunner/HowTo-Videos/README.md

 # HowTo-Videos
 A repo for my HowTo videos in youtube

+### Demo:
+* For the HowTo with github pages: https://doppelgunner.github.io/HowTo-Videos/

 ### Tutorials:
 * [HowTo Tutorial: Dynamic Grid in Unity C#](https://youtu.be/ABEwdnne9AI)
 * [HowTo Tutorial: Deadlock in Java under 5 minutes](https://youtu.be/ur_THx9lSj0)